Saab 900: 900 SE

-The SE model was produced in May 1990 and came with 5-doors Iridium Blue with blue pinstripes down the sides.
-The car also featured multi-spoke alloys, full electrics, grey leather seats, and wood effect as standard.
-Only 300 were originally made for the UK market, with a choice of either a 2.0L N/A engine or 2.0L LPT version.
-Later more SE versions were made, e.g. the 3-door LPT 900 SE Aero (1993).
-However, these were not part of the original limited run.
+The SE model was produced in May 1990 and was sold as a 5-door hatchback.
+A special colour called Iridium Blue with blue pinstripes down the sides.
+The car also featured multi-spoke alloys, full suite of electric equipment, grey leather seats, and wood effect as standard.
+Only 300 were originally made for the UK-market, with a choice of either a 2.0L N/A engine or 2.0L LPT version.

 900 Carlsson

 The Carlsson was a special edition 900 produced in honour of Erik Carlsson, of which only 600 examples were sold in the three years it was in production (1990 to 1992) and only available in the UK.
 It is thought by most that there were only 200 examples sold but in fact there were 200 examples sold for each of those three years.
-So it would be more probable that there are 200 examples of each of the three colours, which were black, white and red.
+The standard colours which were offered were white, black or red but at the end of production, customers had the choice to order the Carlsson in a bespoke colour.
 All 900 Carlssons were 3-door hatchbacks, had a body coloured AirFlow body kit, were fitted with twin chrome exhausts, whaletail rear spoiler and were powered by the 1,985 cc turbocharged engine with an upgraded (Red) APC producing 185 hp.
 The 900 Carlsson was also equipped with the "Type 8" primary gear set.